When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 Adjusting the Session for Older Newborns

-When babies are a bit older, small adjustments help:
+When your baby is a bit older, small adjustments help:

 • allowing more time for settling